so-okada/noshow/README.md

 * an attendance report.

 We assume that encodings of these csv files are utf-8.
-There are sample csv files in the data directory.
+There are sample csv files in the tests directory.
 Please refer to https://support.office.com/article/download-attendance-reports-in-teams-ae7cf170-530c-47d3-84c1-3aedac74d310 for downloading an attendance report of your meeting.